Skip to Content

 We are located in the perfect place to gain hands-on experience managing forest resources.
 Private forest lands and state and federal lands, all just minutes from campus, provide you with countless opportunities to gain the kind of experience employers seek.

 Our students are in high demand, right from day one.
 Our graduates qualify for several federal job series (Forester, Soil Scientist, Soil Conservationist, and Hydrologist depending on the program option) and have a wide range of jobs to choose from - both in the public and private sector.
+Over the next ten year Forestry is estimated to be the fastest growing occupation in California.

 The Forestry program at Humboldt State is accredited by the Society of American Foresters.
 At an enrollment of 180-200 undergraduate students, we are one of the largest forestry programs in the United States.